A personal account – P. Constantine

 The two halves of the ship

 On the first half-hull drawing at the top-right of this page the front shapes of the ribs are shown, but on the Gifford drawings both sides of the ship are shown.
 It is very important to realise that although these sides look to be very much the same as each other - they are not.
 At first glance the total drawing just looks like the ship’s shape - the same both sides, but this is not so; the shapes are different, especially towards the ends of the ship.The way these drawings are made is to show the the shapes of the ribs at the front of the ship on the left side, but the shapes of the ribs at the back of the ship on the right side.
 The cross-sections on the right side will be numbered from about 14 at midships to 26 at the stern.
-This saves time in drawing and as both sides of the ship should be the same as each other it is just a matter of repeating one shape on the other side when making any rib.
+This saves time in drawing and as both sides of the ship should be the same as each other it is just a matter of repeating one shape as a mirror image on the other side when making any rib.
 This can be illustrated by a model made for the local cub group.
 The front cross-sections were drawn across to produce both sides the same and then cardboard models of the shapes were made.
 Here the shapes are loosely stacked upon each other next to their drawing.
 The complete model can be seen at the bottom of the 'Using Sae Wylfing' page on this website.

 Checking the shapes